 Especially in Africa and Asia, where the residents of most countries still have to apply for a tourist visa, Peruvian embassies and consulates are scarce, website aren’t up-to-date and e-mails not answered.
 So, finding the appropriate consulate, getting information and applying for the visa can be quite a challenge.
 The Peruvian Ministry of Foreign Affairs unfortunately doesn't consistently publish which consulates have jurisdiction over which regions / countries.
 Therefore, if there is no Peruvian embassy or consulate in your country of residence, the only way to find out where and how to apply for a visa is by getting in contact with the nearest Peruvian diplomatic mission (which sometimes isn’t near at all) and ask if they are in charge.

-This procedure has changed with the introduction of the immigration law and with simplifying administrative procedures in Peru.
-So, since March 2017 travelers are no longer required to fill in the TAM form.
+This procedure has changed with introducing the immigration law and with simplifying administrative procedures in Peru.
+So, since March 2017, travelers are no longer required to fill in the TAM form.
 You will still be handed the customs declaration form, but only travelers who have something to declare are required to fill it out.
-Nevertheles customs urges travelers to carefully read the regulations on the back to know and comply with Peruvian laws.
+Customs urges travelers to carefully read the regulations on the back to know and comply with Peruvian laws.

 After disembarking at the airport or arriving at the border, you automatically end up at the immigration control where you now just present your passport.
 Instead of signing the before physical TAM, the immigration officer now generates a virtual TAM automatically.
 This way the status and validity of your tourist visa / "temporary authorization to enter as a tourist" can be checked online anytime and, if necessary, a copy printed under this link.
 The immigration officer then stamps your passport and writes a number next to the entry stamp or sometimes barely legible on it indicating the number of days you are allowed to stay in Peru.